Wish: Sociology

-Several cultures engage in customs that entail wish-granting, such as blowing out the candles on a birthday cake, praying, seeing a shooting star at night, tossing a coin into a wishing well or fountain, breaking the wishbone of a cooked turkey, blowing a dandelion, or writing wishes on a ribbon or a sky lantern.
+Several cultures engage in customs that entail wish-granting, such as blowing out the candles on a birthday cake, praying, seeing the first star in the night sky, or a falling/ shooting star, tossing a coin into a wishing well or fountain, breaking the wishbone of a cooked turkey, blowing dandelion seeds, or writing wishes on a ribbon or a sky lantern.
 Many believe such wishes can only come true if they are kept a secret from other people.
 Others, on the other hand, believe that wishes come true only if they are told to someone else.

 Religion

 In Christianity, especially among Roman Catholic, Lutheran and Anglican denominations, believers pray novenas to request a favour they wish to obtain.

 Within Hinduism, Buddhism and Jainism, the Kalpavriksha trees were believed to have once held the ability to grant wishes.
 The Cintamani stone of Hindu-Buddhist origin is considered to parallel the Philosopher's Stone of western alchemy and also thought to be capable of fulfilling any wishes.